-Vegan Hamburger Helper – Make our dairy-free, vegan hamburger helper recipe; it’s just like the box Hamburger Helper of your childhood, but plant-based!
+Vegan Hamburger Helper – Make our dairy-free, vegan hamburger helper recipe with mushrooms; it’s just like the Stroganoff Hamburger Helper of your childhood, but plant-based!
 So why settle for a boring dinner when you can have a delicious vegan version of Hamburger Helper in just 30 minutes?

 If you grew up in the United States, there is a good chance Hamburger Helper was a part of the dinner rotation.
 But throw away the box and say hello to the vegan version of the classic Hamburger Helper!
 This plant-based recipe will bring new life to your dinner table with its bold flavors- Hamburger Helper has never tasted this good!

 WHAT YOU NEED TO MAKE THIS RECIPE

 - Pasta: Change it up depending on what you have in the pantry.
-If you want a recommendation, elbow and rotini pasta has never steered me wrong, and I used chickpea noodles, but feel free to use what you have.
+Elbow and rotini pasta has never steered me wrong, and I used chickpea noodles, but feel free to use what you have.

-- Olive Oil: I prefer olive oil, but coconut oil or vegan butter works well in this recipe.
+- Olive Oil: Saute the vegetables in olive oil, coconut oil, or vegan butter.

-- Onion: The onion infuses with mushrooms and garlic for added flavor.
+- Onion: Onions combine with the mushrooms and garlic for added flavor to the gravy.

 - Mushrooms: Since mushrooms are the star of this dish, I like using a variety of mushrooms for more nutritional value; my favorite combination is oyster, shiitake, and white mushrooms.
 Feel free to mix them or use one of your favorites.

-- Spices: I love the combination of parsley, salt, pepper, white pepper, garlic powder, and onion powder.
+- Spices: Add seasoning to our Vegan Hamburger Helper with dried parsley, salt, pepper, white pepper, garlic powder, and onion powder.

-- Coconut Milk: What would Hamburger Helper be without its creaminess; we do this by using coconut milk.
+- Coconut Milk: What would Hamburger Helper be without creaminess; add full-fat coconut milk for the perfect texture.

 - Nutritional Yeast: Nutritional yeast replaces cheese in this recipe while adding protein.
-You’ll love the sweet nuttiness that nutritional yeast provides.
+You’ll love the sweet nuttiness it provides.

 HOW TO MAKE VEGAN HAMBURGER HELPER

 Warm olive oil in a saute pan.
 Then, add the onions and cook until they become translucent and soften.
-Then, add garlic and cook until aromatic.
+Add garlic and cook for another minute.

-Add the mushrooms and cook until heated through and caramelized, for about 10 minutes.
+Add the mushrooms and saute until heated through and caramelized, for about 10 minutes.
 Drain excess liquid if necessary.

-Pour in the coconut milk and nutritional yeast bring the mixture to a rolling boil.
+Pour in the coconut milk, vegetable broth, and nutritional yeast bring the mixture to a rolling boil.
 Cook for 5 minutes.

 Reduce the heat, and stir in the reserved noodles.